What are primary conversions? 6 examples and where to track them

 When customers set up an account, there are obvious benefits for both sides.
 You can customise their experience, while also making communication and interactions much easier.
 If they’re not registering enough, the experience might be confusing – or perhaps you need to consider additional incentives.

-Set up a custom event goal in Analytics, or use your website’s account management system to calculate the conversion rate of registrations.
+Set up a custom event goal in Analytics, or use your website’s lead generation system to calculate the conversion rate of registrations.

 Phone calls